🎭 What is a system prompt?

 | Persistence | Permanent | Ephemeral |

-A well-built system prompt follows a layered architecture:
+A well-constructed system prompt follows a layered architecture:

 You have [X] years of experience in [SPECIFIC CONTEXT].